Trackdown (TV series)

-Trackdown is an American Western television series starring Robert Culp that aired for only two seasons on CBS between 1957 and 1959.
+Trackdown is an American Western television series starring Robert Culp that aired for two seasons on CBS between 1957 and 1959.
 The series was produced by Dick Powell's Four Star Television and filmed at the Desilu-Culver Studio.
 Trackdown was a spin-off of Powell's anthology series, Dick Powell's Zane Grey Theatre.
 The series was sponsored by the American Tobacco Company via its Lucky Strike brand and Mobil.

 Overview

 Trackdown stars Robert Culp as Texas Ranger Hoby Gilman.
 It is set in the 1870s after the American Civil War.
 In early episodes, stories focused on Gilman going to different Texas towns in pursuit of wanted fugitives.
 At midseason, the series became set in the town of Porter, Texas.
 Episodes touched on multiple Western themes and topics, so it was known as "the thinking man's Western".

 Gilman is the de facto sheriff in Porter.
 His friends in the town include Henrietta Porter (portrayed by Ellen Corby).
 She is the widow of the town's founder and owns The Porter Enterprise newspaper.
-His other friends included Tenner Smith (played by Peter Leeds),owner of the local saloon, Norman Leavitt as Ralph,his assistant, handyman, and de facto deputy, Occasionally, Gilman's duties as a Texas Ranger took him out of town, where he used his fast gun to "track down" and apprehend wanted criminals throughout the Lone Star State.
+His other friends included Tenner Smith (played by Peter Leeds), owner of the local saloon, Norman Leavitt as Ralph, his assistant, handyman, and de facto deputy.
+Occasionally, Gilman's duties as a Texas Ranger took him out of town, where he used his fast gun to "track down" and apprehend wanted criminals throughout the Lone Star State.

 The pilot episode, "Badge of Honor", directed by Arthur Hiller, aired on Zane Grey Theatre on May 3, 1957.
 Gilman, then an ex-Confederate cavalry officer, returns to his Central Texas hometown, called "Crawford", after the war.
 He finds the town under the ruthless control of a gang led by an ex-Confederate colonel, Boyd Nelson (played by Gary Merrill).
 The once-courageous town sheriff (portrayed by Tom Tully) is now a drunken shell of a man Gilman had once known, who is afraid to face the outlaws.
 When a Texas Ranger came to town to arrest Colonel Nelson, he is fatally shot in the back.
 His Ranger badge falls on the dusty road.
 Gilman, who previously had served with the Texas Rangers, was weary of the Civil War and did not want to continue as a lawman, but after learning of the Ranger's death, he picks up the badge and finishes the job of bringing Nelson and his gang to justice.

 Trackdown carried the endorsement of both the State of Texas and the Texas Rangers, an accolade no other Western television series has received.
 Some episodes were inspired by the actual files of the Rangers.